 All financial aid recipients must maintain Satisfactory Academic Progress (SAP) to remain eligible for Title IV, HEA programs.

-SAP evaluations consist of a quantitative and qualitative component.
-Undergraduate students must be on pace to complete their program within 134% of the published length of the program (quantitative).
-Students must also maintain a GPA of 2.5 or higher (qualitative).
+SAP evaluations at MCU consist of a qualitative standard only: students must maintain a cumulative GPA of 2.5 or higher.
+As a non-term institution, MCU is exempt from requiring a quantitative evaluation.
+However undergraduate students must be on pace to complete their program within 150% of the published length of the program.